-- A. Minimum size: Fourteen inches (14"). - B. Fishing year: The recreational Witch flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - 1.
-There is no recreational possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder. - 2.
-Vessels in possession of a federal permit authorizing the recreational harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Fourteen inches (14").

+- B. Fishing year: May 1 through April 30.

+- C. Possession Limit:

+- 1. There is no recreational possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder.

+- 2. Vessels in possession of a federal permit authorizing the recreational harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.

-- A. Minimum size: Thirteen inches (13"). - B. Fishing year: The commercial Witch flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-There is no commercial possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder. - 2.
-Vessels in possession of a federal permit authorizing the commercial harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Thirteen inches (13").

+- B. Fishing year: May 1 through April 30.

+- C. Possession limit:

+- 1. There is no commercial possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder.

+- 2. Vessels in possession of a federal permit authorizing the commercial harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.